 Age Range: EYFS

-Age Range: EYFS, KS1
+Age Range: KS1

 Age Range: EYFS/KS1

 A twist on a classic that your class are sure to love!
 Read all about Gina and her attempts to fix the mistakes that led the wolf’s demise in Little Red Riding Hood.
 Gina is a strong and loveable character who is determined to save the day; a real positive portrayal of an autistic character.
 We love how she uses emoticons to help her communicate with her teachers.
+Since we originally wrote this post, another Gina book has been released too.
+Check it out here.

 Age Range: KS2